Blog Post

 How Design QA Prevents Screen Reader Failures

 Most screen reader failures start in design.
 Visible labels in the spec become programmatic labels in code.
 Focus indicators in the design become keyboard accessibility in production.
-Heading hierarchy in Figma becomes screen reader navigation in HTML.
+Heading hierarchy in the design file becomes screen reader navigation in HTML.
 Design QA catches these issues upstream, before they reach assistive technology users.

 How to File Screen Reader Bug Reports